stupiding/kaggle_EEG/README.md

    b. per_events_ffs.py
    c. combine_test.py
    d. submit.py

+#Acknowledgements
-To summarize, this competition is exciting although we made some mistakes.
-We want to give our thanks to the organizers and all the other teams!
+To summarize, this competition is very exciting although we made some mistakes.
+We want to give thanks to the organizers and all the other teams!